SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 determine the available operations before the initial purchase.
 A list of possible operations and their explanation is given below.

-{% include alert.html type="informative" icon="info" header="Note on deprecated
+{% include alert.html type="informative" icon="info" header="Deprecated
-operations." body="Several operations have now the status deprecated.
-These operations are:
-`create-capture`
-`create-cancel`
-`create-reversal`
-Because they are still in use by the existing users, they will not be removed from the documentation yet.
-New users should not use these operations and these operations will be marked with `DEPRECATED DO NOT USE!`." %}
+Operations." body="Payment instrument-specific operations are passed through Payment Order.
+These can be recognized by not having `paymentorder` in the `rel` value.
+They will be described and marked as deprecated in the operation list below." %}

 {:.code-header}
 **Operations**